position

 8. Record metrics and update design as materials or cycle timing change.

-1. What is the single most important change to reduce casting defects caused by gating?
+1. What is the most important change to reduce gating-related defects?

 2. Should I always taper the sprue?

 Yes.
-A tapered sprue maintains near-constant velocity and reduces aspiration risk.
-Untapered sprues cause vortex formation and air entrainment.
+A tapered sprue is essential because it maintains a near-constant metal velocity and reduces the risk of aspiration (sucking air into the melt).
+Untapered sprues often lead to vortex formation and significant air entrainment, which causes porosity.

 3. How do I reduce hydrogen porosity in aluminum castings?